 Who are we?

 The NFT (Non-Fungible Tokens) Commission Agreement is between an NFT producer and an Artist to create art suitable for NFT development and deployment.
-This Agreement consists of all the important terms and conditions, such as the compensation, number of NFT’s to be created, delivery, and ownership rights.
+This Agreement consists of all the important terms and conditions.
+Such as the compensation, number of NFT’s to be created, delivery, and ownership rights.

-With a powerful form builder, a safe e-signature system, and your own personalized dashboard to store and organize all your contracts you can get yourself protected in minutes without the need for expensive entertainment lawyers!
+With a powerful form builder, a safe e-signature system, and your own personalized dashboard to store and organize all your contracts.
+Also, you can get yourself protected in minutes without the need for expensive entertainment lawyers!
 Want to learn more?
 Explore CreatorsLegal.com, where you can get all contracts for your creation!

 Also explore: The Content Creator’s Guide to Non-disclosure Agreements, Part 1